Design for Fabrication

 Connect Your Design Data from Concept to Fabrication

-Modern tools and the digitization of knowledge are revolutionizing how we construct the built environment.
-Infrastructure designers, engineers and construction teams are achieving unprecedented levels of precision and control.
+Modern tools and the digitization of knowledge are revolutionizing how we plan and construct the city environment.
+Owners, planners, designers, engineers and construction teams are achieving unprecedented levels of precision and control.
 And the results are covering over all benefits for all stakeholders.

 Advanced design tools enable rapid iterations and expand the realm of possibilities.
 Effective collaboration systems allow upstream owners to get transparency and downstream supply chain partners to contribute valuable input early in the process.

 The project-based nature and fragmentation of the industry makes it difficult for AEC teams to connect owners and public expectatios.
-It reqires to standardize on a integrated platform and efficiently share information.
+It reqires to standardize on a single platform and efficiently share data.
 Plus, competitive bidding practices and functional silos lead to padded estimates and poor outcomes.

-A more scientific process for civil design and construction requires dissecting traditional industry practices and rethinking assumptions about collaboration, execution and information.
+A more scientific process for construction requires dissecting traditional industry practices and rethinking assumptions about collaboration, execution and information.
 It is required that owners are in the loops.
-Innovations like prefabrication, 4D modeling and real-time project management tools are empowering teams to build it once and build it right.
+Innovations like prefabrication, 4D modeling and real-time project management tools are empowering teams to build it once and build it right to meet owners requirements.